sakuragasaki46/repubblicanassiryota/README.md

 # Repubblica Nassiryota

+**Development stopped permanently on October 25, 2022 following the ban of my Discord account.
+I am not reviving the bot.**

 This bot, born as the official one of *Repubblica Nassiryota* Discord server, is a multipurpose bot for the management of virtual States on Discord.

 The features included are: partnerships, customs, parties (coming soon), and many others coming soon.